lemnos/theme.sh/README.md

 ## Adding Themes

-Kitty style theme configs can be ingested via `--add`.
-The filename is used as the theme name.
+If theme.sh is writable by the user executing it, kitty style theme configs can be annexed directly to the script with `--add`.
+This allows you to grow your own self contained theme file which you can scp to all your boxen.
+Just don't forget to upstream your changes :P. See [CONTRIBUTING.md] for instructions on adding themes to this repo.

 E.G